Getting your water feature or fish pond through winter

 What does having a great summer actually mean?

 To me it means having fish that were active and eating well all summer.

 How can i get a healthier water feature?

-When they sit on the bottom of the pond, jump out of the water, rub up against the bottom or isolate themselves, this says they aren’t very happy.
+When they sit on the bottom of the water feature, jump out of the pond, rub up against the bottom or isolate themselves, this says they aren’t very happy.
 What that behavior is trying to say is something is wrong.

 Don’t forget I gave you a “range” of normal.
 Some people get caught up in a single perfect number they believe their pH or KH should be, and they try everything they can to attain that number.
 Your pH, GH and KH is what it is, for the most part.
 Trying to get a perfect number will drive you crazy and stress the heck out of your fish as well.

 Start by testing your tap water and then test your water feature.
 If both numbers are the same and are within the “normal range,” leave it at that.
 If they are drastically out one way or the other, then consult a professional.
 Please don’t put anything in, until you have a professional opinion.

 Ammonia and nitrite are both very toxic to your fish and their levels should always be zero.
 If either one is elevated it means several things.
 The top causes are usually overfeeding or having too many fish.

 Not enough filtration, is also indicated by the presence of ammonia and nitrite.
 Small water changes, less food, lowering your fish levels, adding more plants and improving your filtration are all things you must consider to improve this issue.
 Quality plays a huge role in the success or failure of keeping fish in summer and during winter.
 If they are healthy going into the winter, then they will likely fare very well during the cold weather.